Intellectual Property Theft

 The company has decided not to use the logo because it is too similar to that of another entity in the same line of business.

-The emotions felt throughout this episode have been unpleasant, which resulted in a strong sense of foolishness and failure.
-I invested hours/weeks on this project and the knowledge my work was a serious consideration to both a New York and Johannesburg based firms left me with a profound sense of achievement.
-I don’t post bad experiences with clients online, but I believe this incident deserves exposure.
-If an organisation of this magnitude can be so callous to a nonentity like me, how many other small businesses will they swindle?
+The emotions I’ve experienced throughout this episode have been unpleasant, to say the least.
+I’ve felt foolish and defeated.
+I invested hours—weeks—into this project.
+Knowing that my work was a serious consideration for firms based in both New York and Johannesburg left me with a deep sense of achievement.
+I don’t make a habit of sharing bad client experiences online, but I believe this incident deserves exposure.
+If an organisation of this magnitude can be so callous to a “nonentity” like me, how many other small businesses have they swindled?
 How far are they willing to go to get what they want?

-Design is not my hobby and I’m not a tuck shop, this is my livelihood and I have every right to take it personally.
-How can someone unlawfully use my work, then retrospect and have the audacity to barter the price as though it was a sales pitch?
-I have every right to be upset; I have every right to post my concerns as a warning to others and I certainly have every right to demand my dues.
+Design is not my hobby.
+I’m not running a tuck shop—this is my livelihood.
+I have every right to take this personally.
+How can someone unlawfully use my work, then turn around and try to haggle the price as if this is a simple sales pitch?
+I have every right to be upset.
+I have every right to post my concerns as a warning to others.
+And I absolutely have every right to demand my dues.

-Some might argue this article is potentially crossing a line.
-I’m not the first designer to have his or her work stolen and I won’t be the last – but it has to stop.
-Individuals/organisations who knowingly do this are not potentially crossing a line, they have crossed it.
-Most designers can’t afford legal counsel and our only outlet is social media; I feel those who remain quiet and courteous towards their perpetrators are part of the problem.
-It is not within my interest to give respect and protect the reputation of individuals that claim to be diligent professional who have shown no remorse, no respect or consideration whatsoever toward me.
+Some might argue this article crosses a line.
+Maybe it does.
+I’m not the first designer to have their work stolen, and I won’t be the last—but this needs to stop.
+Individuals and organisations who knowingly do this haven’t potentiallycrossed a line—they’ve crossed it.
+Most designers can’t afford legal counsel.
+Our only recourse is awareness and social media.
+Those who stay quiet to protect the reputations of unethical clients are, unfortunately, part of the problem.
+It is not my job to preserve the image of individuals who have shown no remorse, no professionalism, and no respect for me.

-March 2018 update… I’ll let you draw your own conclusions.
+March 2018 update… it looks as though they hired someone else to create a logo incredibly similar to mine.
+I’ll let you draw your own conclusions.

 Comments